Objectives & Performance Measurement

 This enables us, as your business partners, to know what success looks like to you and the people within your business.
 It helps us keep the project on track and ensure we deliver the appropriate research design and outcomes, strategies and plans that meet action standards prior to go-to-market.
 Ultimately objectives empower the team to drive business results.

 As we progress through the approach and more information is gathered, objectives are refined, narrowed in focus and detailed.
-Research is conducted to meet objectives and strategies are developed to address the barriers in the way of achieving objectives.
-Objectives are drawn up as key performance indicators for the programme in market, against which activities are planned and success is measured.
+They’re drawn up as key performance indicators for the programme in market, against which success is measured.

 Whilst we may not know all this information up front, it is important to understand initial expectations and establish parameters around how the programme will measured.
 This provides us with valuable insights as to how the project will be implemented within your organisation and the depth and breadth of our project scope.

 We develop objectives that are SMART – simple, measurable, actionable, relevant and timely – throughout the project, along with the performance measures.

 There are a few key stages when objectives, performance measures will be developed throughout the programme:

 Prior to developing the project scope and refined during the initial briefing session:

 - Business objectives